 He meets Pumbaa completely by chance by just bumping into him (Yeah there is really nothing more to that meeting) and Timon ‘hires’ him to keep predators away on his journey.

-Now we’re at the actual beginning of TLK and Simba’s presentation ceremony.
+Now we’re at the actual beginning of The Lion King and Simba’s presentation ceremony.
 Timon’s unhappy with the crowded Pride Rock, so he decides to check out a little spot ‘beyond’ it.
 It’s here where we get the one joke that is just plain horrid.

 He tries to ‘hold it in’ as he makes his way through the crowd, but can’t and ends up tooting his ass horn in such a massive way that a ton of the animals at the ceremony fall over and that’s shown as the real reason why the animals bowed to Simba…….I have to tolerate Pumbaa’s fart jokes enough as it is, but when it sets out to ruin iconic scenes it just pisses me off.

-Their new home gets ruined and their journey to find their new new home leads them through several parts of the first movie such as the hyena attack, “Be Prepared” (at least the very first part anyway) and the stampede scene (kinda morbid how they’re playing up the scene in which Mufasa dies for laughs.
+Their new home gets ruined, and their journey to find another new new home leads them through several parts of the first movie such as the hyena attack, ‘Be Prepared’ (at least the very first part anyway) and the stampede scene (Kinda morbid how they’re playing up the scene in which Mufasa dies for laughs.
 He obviously isn’t seen in this movie dying, but you still know that’s what happening.) but they eventually stumble upon the perfect place seen in the original movie that they actually call Hakuna Matata.

 Timon’s mom, finding out from Rafiki that he’s ‘chasing metaphors’ decides to go off to find Timon, but not before smacking Rafiki in the head and smashing his foot.
 I love Rafiki and everything but it is kinda funny to see him get smacked for a change.